 It is time to say goodbye to the Atlantic coast and start our journey inland towards the mountains of the Anti-Atlas.
 We will head towards Taroudant, in an area rich in sugar, cotton, and rice, and then to one of the most spectacular passes in the whole country, the Tizi-n-Test.
 This road connects the valley of the Souss River with the Toubkal National Park, with spectacular views and landscapes that we will forever remember as one the highlights of our Moroccan experience.

 After the stop for lunch at Tizi-n-Test, we will continue to Asni through the Imlil Valley, enjoying some of the best scenery Morocco has to offer.
-After checking into our hotel in Marrakesh, we will go for a walk through the world-famous Jemaa el-Fna Square to start our visit to this most extraordinary city.
+After checking into our hotel in Marrakech, we will go for a walk through the world-famous Jemaa el-Fna Square to start our visit to this most extraordinary city.

-We will have the whole day to explore the best of Marrakesh, and it will be an intense one!
+We will have the whole day to explore the best of Marrakech, and it will be an intense one!
 After breakfast, we will leave our hotel on a guided tour of the city, undoubtedly the best way to spend a full day getting to know one of the most sought-after destinations in North Africa.
 On our itinerary, famous landmarks like the historic Bahia Palace, the Menara Gardens, the spectacular Jemaa El-Fna Square, a cheerful Berber pharmacy, the majestic Koutoubia Mosque, and of course the famous Medina of Marrakech.

 The old Medina, rich in colors, sounds, and flavors, is a perfect place to do a little shopping and bring home some souvenirs from our exciting journey into Morocco.
 In the evening, we will have tasty local specialties in one of the many celebrated local restaurants serving the best of Moroccan cuisine.

-We leave Marrakesh behind as we cross the Great Atlas mountain range once again, this time through the mythical Tizi-n-Tichka Pass.
+We leave Marrakech behind as we cross the Great Atlas mountain range once again, this time through the mythical Tizi-n-Tichka Pass.
 We will stop at the summit to contemplate a spectacular landscape, and then take a secondary, less-traveled road to Teoulet.
 Its Kasbah is one of the most beautiful in Morocco., and since it is located off the conventional tourist route, it does not usually have many visitors.
 Riding on an ancient caravan route between the Draa Valley and sub-Saharan Africa will be another experience not to be forgotten!

 The setting sun gives a golden glow to the rocks and the terrain that surrounds us as we arrive at the holy town of Rissani, one of the most important centers for sub-Saharan commerce.
 From there, we take the road to Merzouga, a city that is a true gateway to the Sahara.
 The Berber people and a sea of golden dunes will make us realize we are finally in the real desert.
 A full-featured luxury tent in the sand will be our home for the next two nights: great food, mesmerizing Berber music, and the night sky filled with more stars than you can possibly imagine.
 Get ready to be thrilled!